gabriellecalise/100-days-of-code/log.md

 # 100 Days Of Code - Log

+##Day 2: January 4, 2017##
+**Today's Progress**: I want to code my tribute page using Bootstrap so that it looks nice in mobile but I feel very rusty with Bootstrap.
+I decided to complete some of the Responsive Design With Bootstrap challenges on Free Code Camp.
+I went through challenges on how to center text, make images responsive, create buttons, align text and images, etc. I also learned how to add Font Awesome images to buttons, which was pretty cool!
+I made sure to take notes so that I can refer back to everything when I am coding the Tribute Page (and doing future projects!)

+**Thoughts** I am very happy that I took a day to practice Bootstrap exercises.
+I'm still new to coding and I found today to be a helpful refresher, plus I learned a few new things.
+I love the Bootstrap challenges on Free Code Camp and the way they explain the Bootstrap grid system is very clear.
+Tomorrow I think I'll try a few more and then actually apply it to my Tribute Page so it looks pretty.

 ### Day 1: January 3, 2017

 **Today's Progress**: I started my 100 Days by beginning to code a tribute page on Frida Kahlo (I just saw the new Kahlo exhibit at the Dali Museum in St. Petersburg and I absolutely loved it).
 The tribute page is one of the challenges on FreeCodeCamp.com (https://www.freecodecamp.com/challenges/build-a-tribute-page).
 Today I created an account on Code Pen and coded the basic HTML for my project.
 I found some design inspiration online as well as some free images that are licensed through Creative Commons that I can use for my page.